gshipley/enterprise_training/AdminTraining.md

 ##**Configure Linux Control Groups (cgroups)**

-cgroups allow you to allocate resources—such as CPU time, system memory, network bandwidth, or combinations of these resources—among user-defined groups of tasks (processes) running on a system.
+Cgroups allows you to allocate resources—such as CPU time, system memory, network bandwidth, or combinations of these resources—among user-defined groups of tasks (processes) running on a system.
 You can monitor the cgroups you configure, deny cgroups access to certain resources, and even reconfigure your cgroups dynamically on a running system.

 Run the following command to configure cgroups for OpenShift Enterprise.